dbaltor/eks-iac/README.md

-# EKS provisioning through IaC
+# Provisioning with IaC and Deployment with GitOps

 ## Provisioning an EKS cluster using Terraform